binance/binance-spot-api-docs/faqs/spot_glossary.md

 `CANCELED`
 * Order `status` indicating the order has been canceled by the user.

+`cancelReplaceMode`
+* Parameter used in Cancel Replace orders that define whether the New Order Placement should proceed if the Cancel Request fails.

 `clientOrderId`
 * A field, which can be set by the user, in the JSON response for order placement requests to identify the newly placed order.